by Sandy Hubbard

 First, let’s find a place to get creative.
 It’s easiest to use a spreadsheet program.
-My clients have used white boards, graph paper, mind maps and questionnaires.
+My clients have used whiteboards, graph paper, mind maps, and questionnaires.

 Tip: Please don’t do this exercise inside Salesforce or your contact management program.
 If you create a hundred extra custom fields in those programs, you’ll hate yourself (and me) later.

 - Export all contacts.
-Hopefully you have a master list.
+Hopefully, you have a master list.
 If not, gather data from sales, customer service, billing, delivery, etc. Export all the fields, even if they seem unnecessary.

 - Import everything from the various sources into one spreadsheet file in Microsoft Excel or similar.
-I use a free open source program.
+I use a free open-source program.

 - Import all fields and name them.
-Follow good housekeeping practices so you don’t end up with duplicate or unassigned fields.
+Follow good housekeeping practices, so you don’t end up with duplicate or unassigned fields.

-- Once everything is imported and the fields are named, take a break.
+- Once everything is imported, and the fields are named, take a break.
 You’re going to change your brain from spreadsheet mode to creative mode.

 - Next, for each contact, begin to assign attributes.
-Think of traits, habits, lifestyle, hobbies, or anything that comes to mind when you think of that person.
+Think of traits, habits, lifestyles, hobbies, or anything that comes to mind when you think of that person.
 Create a new field (column with a named header) for each new attribute.
 If you can’t think of anything, or if it will require research, move on to the next contact.